There is gold inside the device from where you are reading this SD Bullion blog post.

 Gold Investing Information

-The vast majority of gold bullion we humans have mined has not gotten recklessly tossed into emerging market landfills.
+The vast majority of gold bullion we humans have mined has not gotten recklessly tossed into emerging market landfills or become precious metal scrap.

 The most massive hoard of gold bullion sits with governments and their fiat currency-issuing central banks.
 They hold about 1 in 5 ounces of gold ever mined because gold is default-proof money.
 Among human beings, it is the pinnacle monetary store of value long term.